yusuke85/javascript-module-2-todo-workshop/README.md

 console.log(person.age)
 console.log(person['name']['last'])
 ```
-Setting members doesn't just stop at updating the values of existing properties and methods; you can also create completely new members.
+Setting members doesn't stop at updating the values of existing properties and methods; you can also create completely new members.
 Try these:
 ```js
 person['eyes'] = 'hazel';
 person.farewell = function() { console.log("Bye everybody!"); }